phac-nml/irida/doc/user/administrator/index.md

 After adding the Remote Connection you should be directed to the details page for that API.

 To test the Remote Connection, click the "Connect" button.
-You should be directed to a login page for the remote API's REST API.
+You should be directed to a login page for the remote connection.
 To connect to the remote API you must have been given a username and password for the remote installation.
 See [Remote instances of IRIDA](../user/dashboard/#remote-instances-of-irida) for more details.

 ![API Details](images/api-details.png)